 City of WF gives winter storm update

-The City said that the Streets Department has been spreading chat on primary roads to add traction.
-Plows will begin working once snow begins to fall.
+The City said that the Streets Department is continuing to plow snow on city streets and will continue to do so throughout the day and night.
 The City also asked residents to stay off the roads if travel isn’t completely necessary.

-The Municipal Court has reportedly canceled its Thursday trial, and potential jurors will not need to report.
-The City said that if the Court is closed on Thursday or Friday there will be no added penalties will be assessed for late appearance date.
-It also said all appearance dates scheduled during that time would be extended.
+City of Wichita Falls offices will be closed and FallsRide bus service will not run any routes on Friday.
+All flights in and out of Wichita Falls for Friday have been canceled as well.

-Trash collection will have a delayed start on Thursday, and the City will open the landfill and transfer station at 10 a.m.
+Trash collection in Wichita Falls will not run Friday - the Transfer Station and Landfill are also closed.
+They may reopen on Saturday depending on weather conditions.

 Copyright 2022 KAUZ.
 All rights reserved.